 These five stages of storyboarding provide a roadmap for the entire training development process.
 For the purposes of this article, we will focus mostly on the development stage where storyboarding becomes most relevant.

-Here are some other things you should consider to develop effective storyboards.
+Here are a few other things you should consider to develop effective storyboards

 Make sure your storyboard is geared toward your subject matter experts and clients and that it reflects the eLearning objectives agreed on in the initial design stage.